Articles of the Association of

 AMENDMENTS TO THESE ARTICLES

-The decision regarding amendments to these Articles of Association in the General Assembly shall be subjected to the two-thirds majority vote of members present.
+The decision regarding amendments to these Articles of Association in the General Assembly shall be subjected to the two-thirds majority vote of members present, following a discussion.
 The approved changes shall be submitted to appropriate State registration Authorities.